Monorhyme

 The monorhyme knot is introduced before the line’s refrain or pause.
 The corresponding rhyme bought is used in the next line.
 Although these are not the last words of the lines in the poem, monorhyme is incorporated in identical rhyme schemes in each line.

-Example
+Examples

 An example of monorhyme is the poem "A Monorhyme for the Shower" by Dick Davis.
 This monorhyme has all the ending lines rhyming with the word "hair".
+For demonstration purposes, the final seven lines read as follows: